ClementNerma/Rave/docs/books/hybrid.md

 The last line of the file **exports** some entities.
 This simply creates an object that will be available from the outside of the package, so `name` won't be available from the outside.

+Note that we can also write `export *;` to export **everything** from the module.
+This is only if the module doesn't contain any private data.

 Because a package's source code can (and will often) be heavy, we can use the `#include` directive to import a file's content at its position.
 Here is an example:

 ```sn